pooltogether/documentation/protocol/prize-pool/README.md

 ```

 ## Reserve

 ### Calculate Reserve Fee
-Calculates the reserve portion of the given amount of funds.
+Calculates the reserve portion of the given `amount` of funds.
 If there is no reserve address, the Reserve fee portion will be zero.

 ```javascript
 function calculateReserveFee(uint256 amount) public view returns (uint256)
 ```

 ### Withdraw Reserve
-The balance of the Reserve may be withdrawn by calling:
+The balance of the Reserve may be withdrawn to the `to` address specified by calling:

 ```javascript
 function withdrawReserve(address to) external override onlyReserve returns (uint256)